How to recover a Digi Connect (Wi-)ME (9210), (Wi-)EM and (Wi-)SP JTAG'less C module

-This document describes how to recover a Digi Connect ME, EM, & SP JTAG'less C module (hereafter defined as a module) with a user defined image.
+This document describes how to recover a Digi Connect ME (9210), EM, & SP JTAG'less C module (hereafter defined as a module) with a user defined image.

-This procedure will only work with XModem on the wireless versions of the modules (WiME, WiEM, WiSP).
+This procedure will only work with XModem on the wireless versions of the modules (Wi-ME, Wi-ME 9210, Wi-EM, Wi-SP).

 The recovery method works by either download a new image to the module via a TFTP/DHCP server or by a simple serial transfer using the Xmodem protocol.
 Both are discussed below.

-If the module still has it's default factory boot loader, or a boot loader image that contains a recovery method, it may be possible to force a recovery by shorting the /init and MFGI pins to ground.
-This can be done on a newer devboard for Connect ME(9210) 30006002-04/05/06: On the 20pin Signal rail P3 connect pin 16 and 20.
-On the 4pin MFG connector P9 connect pin 3 and 4.
+If the module still has it's default factory boot loader, or a boot loader image that contains a recovery method, it may be possible to force a recovery by shorting the /INIT and MFGI pins to ground (GND).
+Depending on which version of Digi development board you use, below table shows where to find those signals on the Digi development board:

 The Digi Connect C JTAG modules are designed with development purposes in mind.
 The developer is expected to write their image (a.k.a.
 EOS, firmware, & application) with the JTAG C modules and then test it.
 When they have tested their modules to their satisfaction they will then want to deploy their image out to their JTAG'less C modules for manufactoring purposes.
 For whatever reason, sometimes images can be written wrong, become corrupted etc. This document gives the users a chance to recover their JTAG'less C modules.